OkyereI/AirBnB_clone_v4/README.md

 * How to make a POST request with jQuery Ajax
 * How to listen/bind to DOM events
 * How to listen/bind to user events

-### Environment
-Our AirBnB clone has been tested on Ubuntu 14.05.5 LTS Tests done in VirtualBox on [Ubuntu](https://atlas.hashicorp.com/ubuntu/boxes/trusty64) via [Vagrant](https://www.vagrantup.com/)(1.9.1)

-### The console functionality
-* create your data model
-* manage (create, update, destroy, etc) objects via a console / command interpreter
-* store and persist objects to a file (JSON file)

 ## Console Execution
 First step is to clone the repository into your directory: